Choosing the right wallet is very important for any crypto newbie, as choosing the wrong wallet can mean losing your cryptocurrency forever!

 How Safe is Copay?

 No other feature is more important to a crypto wallet than security.
-The Copay wallet is a safe wallet but it’s had some issues...
+The Copay wallet is a safe wallet but it’s experienced some issues in the past...

 The CEO of BitPay was the victim of a phishing attack in 2015 and lost 5,000 BTC.
 Hacks like these are quite common and can happen to any financial organization.
 An attack like this makes the company look bad but the security of the Copay wallet wasn’t to blame.

-Copay isn’t as safe as a full node wallet like Bitcoin Core.
+Copay isn’t as safe as full node wallets like Ledger or Coinbase.
 However, Copay offers its users a software platform that can be linked to a hardware wallet.
 For most users, this will be more than enough security.

 Copay’s versatility also solves the problem of two-factor authentication.
 Copay doesn’t really need two-factor authentication because users can install it on their phones as well as their PCs.

 This means that one device adds an extra layer of security to the other.
-It can be argued that this system is as safe as the two-factor security offered by platforms like Electrum.
+It can be argued that this system is as safe as the two-factor security offered by platforms like Coinbase.

 The most impressive security features the Copay wallet has are its multi-signature HD settings.
 These alone make the Copay wallet safer than most.
 And remember, Copay’s code is open sourced so it’s always being reviewed and updated with improvements.

-Overall, the Copay wallet is a secure platform to store Bitcoin and Bitcoin Cash information.
+Overall, the Copay wallet is a secure platform to store Bitcoin and Bitcoin Cash.
 However, its reliability will always be affected by the servers it uses for network updates.

 So far, you’ve learned about the features Copay offers.
 For the rest of this Copay wallet review, I will be showing you how to set up and use a Copay account…